hrshtk/picswap/README.md

 # Image Swapper Chrome Extension

-This Chrome extension allows you to replace images on any live webpage.
+This Chrome extension allows you to replace images on any live webpage with any local image.
 It uses a drag and drop interface to swap out visual elements without altering the page layout, shadows, or underlying CSS layers.

 ## Features